 Measuring physiological indicators such as blood pressure and hydration status multiple times a day would allow for early detection and, possibly, prevention of diseases.
 Variations in blood pressure and oxygen levels can be early signs of cardiovascular diseases.
 Urine protein levels and fecal inflammatory markers give insight into urinary and gastrointestinal health.
 And gradual weight loss can go unnoticed, but might point to poor nutrition.

-In Smart Bathroom for Health, OnePlanet Research Center aims to develop a variety of advanced sensors for measuring health: integrated in and around the toilet.
-These sensors will connect to a digital platform that interprets these data, identifying trends, predicting health issues and giving personalized advice.
+In Smart Bathroom for Health, OnePlanet Research Center aims to develop a variety of advanced sensors for measuring health: integrated in and around the toilet, the mirror, etc. These sensors will connect to a digital platform that interprets these data, identifying trends, predicting health issues and giving personalized advice.

 Experts from imec, a specialist in high-tech sensors and wearables, are collaborating closely with nutritionists and doctors from Wageningen University & Research, Radboud University and Radboudumc, to overcome the practical and technological challenges anticipated with such a disruptive innovation.
 They must, for example, select those biomarkers that are most reliable and representative for health.
 The technology should need minimal power, and be moisture-resistant.